Dear Credit Card Adviser,

 Both choices also come with the possibility of extra fees.

-If you choose to be charged in your home currency, for example, you could be hit with a currency-conversion fee from the retailer or the retailer's bank, Capital One spokeswoman Sukhi Sahni told me.
+If you choose to be charged in your home currency, for example, you could be hit with a currency-conversion fee from the retailer or the retailer's bank, says Sukhi Sahni, a Capital One spokeswoman.
 That fee varies depending on the retailer and its bank.
 I've seen fees ranging from 3 percent to 7 percent of the sale.

 If you decide to be charged in the local currency, your credit card issuer may charge you a foreign-transaction fee to convert the purchase into dollars.
 Not every credit card charges a foreign-transaction fee, however.
 Capital One and Discover don't charge any foreign-transaction fees on any of their cards.
 Other issuers waive the fee on certain credit cards.

 So which way should you choose?
 It'll probably come down to the type of credit cards in your wallet.
 If you own a card that waives the foreign transaction fee, then the choice is simple.
 Ask to be charged in the local currency to avoid the currency-conversion fee.

 However, if your credit card charges a foreign-transaction fee, the choice is murkier.
 You will want to pay in the currency that generates the cheaper fee.